Multi-Tenant LoadMaster - Feature Description

 Ability to Create Virtual LoadMaster (VLM) Instances from Packages

 A VNF package is LoadMaster or GEO LoadMaster firmware that can be used to create a LoadMaster VNF.
 Multiple packages can be installed on the Multi-Tenant LoadMaster.
 The Multi-Tenant LoadMaster will come with a pre-installed package which contains the latest LoadMaster firmware at that time.
-Other packages can be downloaded from the Kemp website as needed.
-Each package can be a different version of the Kemp LoadMaster.
+Other packages can be downloaded from the Progress Kemp website as needed.
+Each package can be a different version of the LoadMaster.
 From these packages, multiple instances can be created.

 When an instance is created from a VNF Package, the number of CPUs and amount of RAM can be configured.